BADDxmu/BawaCirc/doc/Ribo-seq/README.md

-- `Ribo-seq/`: The reference sequences of the species used in Step 3.
+- `Ribo-seq/`: The reference sequences of the species used in step 3.